If you’re reading this, I presume it’s because you want to know how to live on one income. That may be because you want to or because you have to.

 The prospect of living on one income may seem daunting, even if its a decision you’re making and in control of.
-It can also be empowering too, giving yourself more freedom and flexibility to get what you want from life.
+However, it can also be empowering, giving yourself more freedom and flexibility to get what you want from life.

-If you’re deciding you want to live on one income, you’ll probably want to still splash out a little at Christmas or occasionally eat out or travel, even if this is much less than you currently do.
+If you’re deciding you want to live on one income, you’ll want to have more flexibility in your budget for the occasionally treat, even if this is much less flexibility than you currently have.

-Whilst it may sound more difficult to live on one income out of choice, in reality its likely to be easier.
+Either way, use as much time as you have available to plan your new budget.
+The more time you have, the better.
 That’s because you’ll have time to adapt and redesign your finances around the life you want to lead.
 You’ll be able to cancel existing contracts, switch to better deals without being unduly penalised by fees, and get more practice at spending less.
 You’ll also have more time to build up a savings cushion.

 Take a look at the single income you’ll be living off against your total annual expenses.
 It’s likely that the income will be less than your expenses.